Actipro/WPF-Controls/Documentation/topics/wizard/navigation-features/page-sequencing.md

 By setting a `String` value to those properties, you indicate that the next or previous page for the page should be the page with the specified name within the parent Wizard's pages collection.

-This XAML code shows how to set the explicit previous page for a [WizardPage](xref:@ActiproUIRoot.Controls.Wizard.WizardPage) to the page with `Name` "welcomePage" in the parent Wizard's pages collection:
+This XAML code shows how to set the explicit previous page for a [WizardPage](xref:@ActiproUIRoot.Controls.Wizard.WizardPage) to the page with `Name` `"welcomePage"` in the parent Wizard's pages collection:

 ```
-<wizard:WizardPage PreviousPage="welcomePage"></wizard:WizardPage>
+<wizard:WizardPage PreviousPage="welcomePage"> ... </wizard:WizardPage>
 ```

 </td>